ndp/cajoler/README.md

 )
 ```

-The whole interface is one call, `cajoler`, and the usage requires three parameters:
+There is one call, `cajoler`, and receives options:

-1. A key to identify the check/message.
-You may have multiple nudges if you want.
+* `key`: A key to identify the check/message.
+You may have multiple nudges if you want, and the users' responses are remembered by this key.
+If not provided, a generic key is used.
-2. The text of the nudge.
-Provide this in HTML.
+* `nudgePrompt`: The text of the nudge.
+Provide this in HTML, or a function that returns HTML.
+If the user clicked a button on a previous visit, the function receives it as a parameter.
+(If not, it receives an empty string.)
-3. Options.
-These are expanded in more detail below.

-### Options

-* `yes` An object with
+* `yes` A descriptor for the main positive button.
+It's an object with
     - `verb`: the name of the button signifying an "Yes" answer
     - `callback`: a function to call when the user selects "Yes"
 * `no` An object similar to `yes`, with
-    - `verb`: the name of the button signifying an "Yes" answer
+    - `verb`: the name of the button signifying an "No" answer
-      ** A blank value indicates there is no "No" button.
-(Default)**
+      _A blank value indicates there is no "No" button.
+(Default)_
     - `callback`: a function to call when the user selects "No"
 * `maybe` An object similar to `yes`, with
     - `verb`: the name of the button signifying an "Maybe" answer
-      ** A blank value indicates there is no "Maybe" button.
-(Default) **
+      _A blank value indicates there is no "Maybe" button.
+(Default)_
     - `callback`: a function to call when the user selects "Maybe"
 * `position` Either `top` or `bottom`, determining where the alert is positioned.
 * `cssClass` The CSS class use for the wrapper component.
 If you change this from the default of `cajoler`, you'll need to do all your own CSS.